n0va-bot/ytmndd/README.md

 this scraper will download the gif and mp3 from a ytmnd and write a file embedding these things in addition to zoom text (if any).

-the html files use the web audio api in an attempt to get seamless looping (oddly complicated).  since they download binary data, they cannot be loaded from a `file://` url.. to view these files, put them online. alternatively, run `python -m SimpleHTTPServer 8000` from the directory and navigate to e.g. http://lvh.me:8000/
+The downloaded files cannot be loaded from a `file://` url.
+In order to view these files, put them online or run a local server.
+For example, `python -m http.server` from the directory and got to [http://localhost:8000/](http://localhost:8000/)

 options
 -------